 Bistek Tagalog is one of the simplest, yet most appetizing dishes of Tagalog region, in the Southern Luzon, Philippines, where “bistek” is believed to have originated.
 The Bistek Tagalog Recipe is a local version of western beef steak.
-It comes from Spanish word “bistec”, it is a type of Mexican dish that made of salted and peppered meat and its covered in bread crumbs.
+It comes from Spanish word “bistec”, it is a type of Mexican dish that made of salted and peppered meat and its covered in breadcrumbs.
 It is usually served in tortillas as “bistec taco”.
-It is one of the all-time favorite and considered a traditional Filipino dish that prepared during special occasions or just a simple meal served in the dining room surrounded by family and friends.
+It is one of the all-time favorites and considered a traditional Filipino dish that prepared for special occasions or just a simple meal served in the dining room surrounded by family and friends.

 - 1 lb.
 Beef or Pork sirloin, thinly sliced